jwilkinson1122/custom_addons/nwp_pod_views/README.rst

    :alt: License: AGPL-3

 ================
-CB Medical Views
+NWP Podiatry Views
 ================

-This module fixes all views of medical in order to accomplish CB Standard.
+This module fixes all views of pod in order to accomplish NWP Standard.

 Contributors
 ------------